3 - 6 September 2026

 Links from our site

 Our website may contain links to other websites.
-Please note that we have no control of websites outside the www.burghley-horse.co.uk domain.
+Please note that we have no control over websites outside the www.burghley-horse.co.uk domain.
 If you provide information to a website to which we link, we are not responsible for its protection and privacy.
-Always be wary when submitting data to websites.
-Read the site’s data protection and privacy policies fully.
+Always be wary when submitting data to websites, and read the site's data protection and privacy policies fully.